Last Updated on November 3, 2022

 Yet all this girl power is still rooted in the confines of late 19th-century England.
 The film is set against the lead-up to the Reform Bill, an 1884 act of Parliament that extended suffrage to lower-class men.
 Eudoria yearns for the right to vote, but England didn’t extend suffrage to all women until 1928.
 Enola can act decisively all she wants, but it’s the men in her life who still have the power to vote for change.

 “Enola Holmes” is too lighthearted to linger on these realities for long, though.
-As Enola cycles off into the distance, we can only hope that she’ll return soon to unravel more mysteries.
-Between the six books in the Enola Holmes series, and the overwhelming love the period drama has already received from viewers and critics alike, that hope may soon turn to reality.
-Stay tuned for updates, and watch the trailer below.
+As Enola cycles off into the distance, we can only wait for her to return to unravel more mysteries.
+Between the six books in the Enola Holmes series, and the overwhelming love the period drama has already received from viewers and critics alike, there’s lots to look forward to.
+Season 2 premieres on Netflix US on November 4, 2022.

 Abby Murphy writes young adult books about girls discovering their strengths.
 A member of SCBWI and The Historical Novel Society, she is represented by Laura Crockett of Triada US Literary Agency.
 You can visit her blog here, where she writes about reading, writing, history, and her incurable Anglophilia.